 ACSM complies with the Americans with Disabilities Act of 1990 (ADA).
 To ensure equal opportunities for all qualified persons, the CCRB will make reasonable testing accommodations for certification candidates when appropriate and consistent with such legal requirements.
 The CCRB will consider requests for testing accommodations related to any ACSM certification exam from candidates with a documented disability that substantially limits the candidate's sensory, manual, speaking or other functional skills, including a disability that impairs significantly the candidate's ability to arrive at, read or otherwise complete, the examination.

-These accommodations may include additional time to complete the exam or use of approved auxiliary aids and/or services.
+These accommodations may include additional time to complete the exam or use of approved auxiliary aids and/ or services.
 If a candidate has questions or needs the auxiliary aids or services identified in the Americans with Disabilities Act, please contact ACSM at (317) 637-9200 or certification@acsm.org.

-Candidates who require special accommodations must submit the Special Accommodations Request Form (Appendix B) a minimum of 30 days prior to a scheduled examination date.
+Candidates who require special accommodations must submit the Special Accommodations Request Form at the time of submitting their exam application in the MyACSM Portal a minimum of 30 days prior to expected examination date.
+An example of the Special Accommodations Request Form can be found in Appendix B.